kilianc/pretender/README.md

 ### Responses File

 Both plain text and `JSON` formats are supported.

-Text files allow to define one response per line:
+A `TEXT` file contains one response per line:

 ```txt
 This line is the first text/plain response body with 200 status code